LlamaEdge/LlamaEdge/api-server/README.md

     }
     ```

-- Embedding with the `/v1/embeddings` endpoint
+- `/v1/embeddings` endpoint for computing embeddings

     To compute embeddings for user query or file chunks, use the `/v1/embeddings` API.
 The following command sends a query to the API server and gets the embeddings as return: